How to Arrange Stacked Coffee Table Books Beautifully

 How do you arrange stacked books on a coffee table and decorate with them?

-A small rectangular coffee table usually looks best with one to two stacks of books.
+A small rectangular coffee table usually looks best with one to two stacks of coffee table books.
 Larger rectangle or square coffee tables can be divided into squares for 2-4 stacks of books and occasionally 6 stacks!
 Think of a triangle shape when styling a round coffee table using 1 or 3 stacks of books.

 How do you decorate with a stack of books on a table?